-Dr. Elizabeth J. Letourneau is Associate Professor and Director, Moore Center for the Prevention of Child Sexual Abuse, Department of Mental Health, Bloomberg School of Public Health, Johns Hopkins University.
-For more than 25 years she has conducted research involving the evaluation of clinical practice and legal policy related to adult and adolescent sexual offending.
+Elizabeth J. Letourneau, PhD, is a professor in the Department of Mental Health and the inaugural director at the Moore Center for the Prevention of Child Sexual Abuse.
+For more than 30 years, she has conducted research involving the evaluation of clinical practice and legal policy related to adult and adolescent sexual offending.
 Read her biography here.

 Our work at the Moore Center for the Prevention of Child Sexual Abuse addresses many different aspects of child sexual abuse.
 Priority focus areas include:

 - Assessing the state of prevention activities and resources at the federal level and developing policy recommendations to align those resources with best prevention practices

 - Developing and testing primary prevention programs that target potential victims, potential perpetrators, parents and other adult caregivers, and bystanders

 - Empirically evaluating the effects of current sex crime policies.